Female lawmakers support 'Day Without Women'

 Rep. Barbara Lee, D-California, sent out an email to male and female colleagues in Congress calling for them to participate by wearing red, giving floor speeches about women's issues and coordinating social media activities.

-Around lunchtime, Democratic members of Congress will gather outside on the east side of the Capitol for a press event.
+Members of the Congressional Black Caucus are also wearing black flowers "in resistance to President Trump's assault on our communities of color and women of color," Lee said at a rally Wednesday, where close to 50 members of the House, including more than a dozen men, dressed in red and gathered on the east steps of the Capitol.

+"We don't want the world to know a day without a woman, but we want people to understand what that day would be like," said House Leader Nancy Pelosi.
+"And it would not be a day that takes us to our fullest aspiration for the future."

-Sen. Kirsten Gillibrand, D-New York, said she plans on wearing red but has no plans of staying home.
+Sen. Kirsten Gillibrand, D-New York, said Tuesday she was planning to wear red but had no plans of staying home.
 "I want to make sure women's voices are heard in Congress every day," she said.

 "I'll be here," said Sen. Patty Murray, D-Washington state.
 "I applaud everyone who's making their voice heard."

-Sen. Debbie Stabenow, D-Michigan, said she will follow Lee's advice and wear red.
+Sen. Debbie Stabenow, D-Michigan, said she would follow Lee's advice and wear red.

 Sen. Tammy Duckworth, D-Illinois, said her office is ordering lunch from a woman-owned restaurant that is giving women the day off.